PanagiotisIatrou/chess-auto-bot/README.md

 3) Windows: `venv\Scripts\python.exe src\gui.py`
    Linux: `venv/bin/python3 src/gui.py`
 4) Click Select Stockfish on the GUI that opens.
 This will open a file explorer.
 Navigate to the folder where you downloaded Stockfish and select the Stockfish executable.
 5) Click Open Browser.
-This will open ChromeDriver and load the chess.com website.
+This will open ChromeDriver and load the selected chess website.
 6) Navigate to a live match (online or vs bot)
 7) Click Start
 8) Enjoy

 ## Currently supports
 - Windows/Linux platforms
+- Chess.com
+- Lichess.org
 - Playing vs humans
 - Playing vs bots
 - Bongcloud mode ( ͡° ͜ʖ ͡° )